totocaster/m-mount-lens-database/README.md

 * **Hector** — F/4.5 and above.
 * **Thambar** — Vintage design, soft-focusing lenses.

-#### Note on modern Summarit lenses

-Modern Summarit lenses were primarily made for digital cameras in the mid-2000s.
-While they are optically excellent and work on film, most have noticeable barrel distortion which is easy to fix in a digital workflow.

 If you are looking into lenses made before 1960, those names above might make no sense since they were used differently.
-For example, Summarit lenses were F/1.5 instead of F/2.4–2.5; Summarex and Summaron names no longer exist.
+For example, Summarit lenses were F/1.5 instead of F/2.4–2.5.

 Note that, on other mounts and camera systems those names are sometimes used more generously.
 Leica Q with 28mm F/1.7 Summilux (not F/1.4) comes to mind.

 All above are trademarks of Leica Camera AG.

+#### Note on modern Summarit lenses

+Modern Summarit lenses were primarily made for digital cameras in the mid-2000s.
+While they are optically excellent and work on film, most have noticeable barrel distortion which is easy to fix in a digital workflow.

 ### 6-bit Code